billimarie/prosecutor-database/README.md

 ## 4. Data Collection

-Here are detailed instructions on how you can contribute to the repo as a data collector.
+Here are detailed instructions on how you can collect and contribute data to the project.

-### Setting Up Locally
+### SETTING UP LOCALLY

 #### 1. Clone this repo to your local environment
 ```